5 Adventure Books Like National Treasure

 2. Journey to the Center of the Earth

-It’s about realizing that they need to go on this journey and then making the journey.
+It’s about realizing they need to go on this journey and then making it.
 A few things about the journey were a little bit unbelievable.
 For example, the professor, the main character’s uncle, is brilliant and confident.
 But he makes this decision when they first go on their expedition that he’s not going to bring much water like they bring tons of food and gin.
-So it is inspiring to see how they survive in unhealthy and dangerous environments similar to National Treasure.
+So, it is inspiring to see how they survive in unhealthy and dangerous environments.
+Like National Treasure, this middle-grade book is a must-read for adventure lovers.

 Author: Jules Verne